dash-com/dashservices/README.md

-# Dash services
+# At Your Doorstep Services

-dash services is a company which provides various services which are required in daily life like electrician, plumber, cleaner, mechanic etc..
+AYD services is a company which provides various services which are required in daily life like electrician, plumber, cleaner, mechanic etc..